-MC has been a member of the World Business Council for Sustainable Development (WBCSD)1 since the organization's founding in 1995, and since March 2016 has seconded an employee full-time to the WBCSD, tasked with advancing the SDGs and the organization's business and human rights project.
-Through participation in the WBCSD's People Program2 in particular, MC strives to strengthen the exchange of information and best practices with leading companies and apply such information to business practices.
+MC has been a member of the World Business Council for Sustainable Development (WBCSD)^{1} since the organization's founding in 1995, and since March 2016 has seconded an employee full-time to the WBCSD, tasked with advancing the SDGs.
+Through participation in the WBCSD's People Program^{2} in particular, MC strives to strengthen the exchange of information and best practices with leading companies and apply such information to business practices.